 Mistake #3.
 Trusting Your Employees.

 Having trust in your team is great.
 Statistics, however, make you question your trust.
 According to a recent Salary.com survey, 64% of employees visit non-work related websites at work – on a daily basis.
 Of them, 39% spend one hour or less per week, 29 percent spend 2 hours per week, 21 percent waste five hours per week, and only 3 percent said they waste 10 hours or more doing unrelated activities.
-Unrestricted access to the internet increases risk of your employees visiting questionable sites that can potentially harm your computer – and that threat doubles if your anti-virus or operating system are out-of-date, as discussed in section 2, above.
-Another factor is employees using portable data sources that can compromise your business systems – example: a USB drive that was previously infected by a malware on the employees home computer will bring the infection to your office, if employee uses that USB at their system at work.
-And let’s not even mention theft of your business intellectual property – we’ll cover it some other time.
+Unrestricted access to the internet increase the risk of your employees visiting questionable sites that can potentially harm your computer – and that threat doubles if your anti-virus or operating systems are out-of-date, as discussed in section 2, above.
+Another factor is employees using portable data sources that can compromise your business systems – example: a USB drive that was previously infected by a malware on the employee’s home computer will bring the infection to your office if an employee uses that USB at their system at work.
+And let’s not even mention the theft of your business intellectual property – we’ll cover it some other time.

 Practical Advice: The quick-and-dirty, most effective way to deal with it is to have an internet use policy – restricting internet use and portable data carriers use.
 If you still believe that trust in your fellow workers should prevail, consider this: respondents to the Survey.com survey said the main reason for slacking at work was that they don’t feel challenged enough in their job.
 Other reasons include feeling overworked, not having a sufficient incentive to work harder, feeling unsatisfied with their career, and just being bored.
 Perhaps something can be done to the business operations so to keep your employees more motivated and interested in work, and not other activities.